What is a corporate bond?

 The world of corporate bonds can be a bit intimidating to smaller do-it-yourself investors.
-If you're not well-versed in areas such as primary issues, the secondary market, credit quality risk, and buying at par, discount or premium, you may be tempted to stick with the more plain vanilla investment options.
+If you're not well-versed in areas such as primary issues, the secondary market, credit quality risk, and buying at par, discount or premium, you may be tempted to stick with more plain vanilla investment options.

 But there is a way to buy corporate bonds that makes bond selection and purchase much easier.
 It also enables you to simply create a diversified ladder that employs a variety of criteria.
+It's called InterNotes.

-Do-it-yourself corporate bondsInterNotes are primary issue, investment-grade corporate and government agency bonds made available only to individual investors.
-Each bond sells at par, $1,000, the minimum investment, and they can be purchased in increments of $1,000.
-The bonds are issued weekly and are typically available for purchase for five business days.
+InterNotes are primary issue, investment-grade corporate bonds made available only to individual investors.
+Each bond sells at par, $1,000, which is the minimum investment, and they can be purchased in increments of $1,000.
+The bonds are issued weekly and are typically available for purchase for 5 business days.
 You can buy them through most brokerages.

 "This simplifies and slows down the whole process for individual investors.
 They can understand what they're buying and have time to make an informed decision because the issuers accommodate the individual investor by holding the rate firm from Monday through the following Monday."

-Spreading the riskWhen laddering these bonds, you can diversify and spread your risk by buying bonds in different industries with differing maturities, yields and credit ratings.
+When laddering investment-grade bonds, you can diversify and spread your risk by buying bonds in different industries with differing maturities, yields and credit ratings.
 However, some corporate bonds are callable, meaning the issuer could decide to take back the bond and pay you off before the maturity date.